-The camera software module is called rc\camera and is represented by the Camera page in the Web GUI (Section 7.1).
+The camera module is called rc\camera and is represented by the Camera page in the desired pipeline in the Web GUI (Section 7.1).
 The user can change the camera parameters there, or directly via the REST-API (REST-API interface, Section 7.3) or GigE Vision (GigE Vision 2.0/GenICam image interface, Section 7.2).